Awni00/relational-convolutions/rebuttals/icml/ucGQ.md

 # Reviewer 3 (ucGQ)

 Thank you for your thoughtful review.
+We appreciate your positive feedback.

+You note the lack of experiments on real-world data and the limited explanation about advantages over GNNs as the two primary weaknesses of this paper.
+We appreciate your comments.
 We hope to address your concerns below and look forward to further discussions with you.

 ## Expanded discussion on inductive bias and advantage over GNNs and Transformers